 - 1. Back Bay – where to stay in Boston for the first time

-- 2. Downtown Boston – where to stay for a central location
+- 2. Downtown Boston – best part of town to stay in Boston to walk everywhere

-- 3. North End Boston & Waterfront – where to stay for sea views
+- 3. North End Boston & Waterfront – a nice area to stay in Boston for sea views

-- 4. South End – where to stay in Boston for a local experience
+- 4. South End – one of the safest areas to stay in Boston

-- 5. Beacon Hill – where to stay in Boston for historic luxury
+- 5. Beacon Hill – best place to stay in Boston for nightlife

 - Frequently asked questions about Boston